 This course emphasizes the composition of literary non-fiction in the form of memoir, literary essay, journalistic essay, and other creative non-fiction through all phases of the writing process.
-Prerequisite: A grade of "C-" or better in EN 200.
+Prerequisite: A grade of "C-" or better in at least one 200-level English course.